Firewall Connectivity Guide

 Synthetic Checks

 Netreo includes functionality for synthetic testing of web and email applications.
 Synthetic tests simulate user traffic in an application to measure response time and functionality.
-Email checks may involve sending mail out to local servers or servers on the internet, and retrieving that mail from a local or remote server.
+Email checks may involve sending mail out to local servers or servers on the internet and retrieving that mail from a local or remote server.
 Your exact configuration dictates the firewall rules required.
-Both web and email checks may be initiated directly from the Netreo VA, or via a series of “remote reflectors” that Netreo maintains in data centers around the world.
+Both web and email checks may be initiated directly from the Netreo VA or from a deployed service engine.

 Firewall Rules: